brent-blood/two-buttons/README.md

 How long did this take to make?
 I prototyped it in about half an hour on a breadboard.
 Then it sat on my bench for about 3 weeks before I busted out the soldering iron and drill and made it work for real.

+How do I charge it?
+I take the cover off, pull the battery, and charge it with another lipo charger.
+I had wanted to mount a USB port on the side that ran back to the mcu, but the one I had wouldn't fit in the case when plugged into the board.
+So I gave up and just take it out.
+The 500mAH batter lasts for many rowing sessions though, so I do it like once a month.